pran4ajith/Animatronic-Hand/README.md

 # Animatronic-Hand

 Animatronic Hand is a robotic human hand model which mimics the human hand controlling it.
-The project is based on Arduino microcontroller.
+The project is based on Arduino microcontroller
+(ATMega328PU).
 The product has potential applications in industries where bare human hand can lead to safety risks and also in robotic surgeries where a human hand has minimal access.
-We executed the project successfully.

 ## Requirements